All Episodes

 The president blew everything by not going to the U.N. and getting our allies involved in everything.

-We call them the axis of evil in the Clinton administration in the Clinton years, which she was a very big part of.
+We call them the axis of evil in the Clinton administration, in the Clinton years, which she was a very big part of.

 They wouldn't even say the rogue states.

-They call them the the nations of concern.
+They call them the nations of concern.

 They didn't want to upset the rogues.

-So uh I mean, come on.
+So, I mean, come on.

-Yeah, well, you know, look, it's true, and they they you may remember they uh they spoke over and over again in the run-up to the Iraq war of the rush to war.
+And you may remember they spoke over and over again in the run-up to the Iraq war of the rush to war.

-When in fact we're we we were doing it, I think, in a way that both parties would probably agree is the best way to do it.
+And all Mrs. Clinton can say is that he's outsourced diplomacy, when in fact we were doing it, I think, in a way that both parties would probably agree is the best way to do it.

 Outsource, outsource, outsource.

-Stephen is in Wichita, Kansas, and on the Rush Limbaugh show with Byron York of the National Review.
+Stephen is in Wichita, Kansas, and on the Rush Limbaugh Show with Byron York of the National Review.

-Thanks for having me.
+Thanks for having me, Byron.

-Byron, I want you to know that I consider you a great champion of intellectual honesty, which I appreciate tremendously.
+I want you to know that I consider you a great champion of intellectual honesty, which I appreciate tremendously.

 Well, thank you very much.